whalesyong/tp/docs/team/roycecodes.md

 ### **Shopping List Implementation**
 - **What it does**: Automatically compiles a shopping list based on planned dishes and ingredients.
 - **Justification**: Greatly reduces food waste and unnecessary spending.
 - **Highlights**: Aggregates overlapping ingredients across dishes to avoid duplicates.
-Combined methods from all three collections together.
+Considers multiple factors from different collections and relates all three collection together, by far one of the most complex features I implemented in this project.
 [link to flowchart](../UserGuide.md/#2-adding-dish-to-schedule-add--dishdishname-)
 ---